Open a New Pharmacy

 Existing pharmacies that plan to change the name of the pharmacy with no change in ownership must complete and submit the following application with all relevant fees (see Fees & Timelines for a list of fees) prior to the date the name change is to take place:

-Existing pharmacies that plan to change the physical location or civic address of the premises with no change in ownership must complete and submit the following application with all relevant fees (see Fees & Timelines for a list of fees) and a detailed diagram of the layout of the new pharmacy at least 15 days prior to relocating the pharmacy:
+Existing pharmacies that plan to move from one location to another with no change in ownership, whether that location is at a new address or within the existing premises with no address change, must complete and submit the following application with all relevant fees (see Fees & Timelines for a list of fees) and a detailed diagram of the layout of the new pharmacy location as per NLPB’s Floor Plan Requirements at least 90 days prior to relocating the pharmacy:

 Schedule an assessment